 In July, 2011, the Michigan Legislature passed, and Governor Rick Snyder signed, a new law that provides for the use of the health insurance reserve funds to pay for the current costs associated with the retiree health insurance plan.
 Before the passage of the new law, Public Act 99 of 2011, the system statute prohibited the use of certain prefunding dollars maintained in the health insurance reserve, and their investment income, until the retiree health insurance (OPEB) liabilities in the system became 100% funded.
 Public Act 99 of 2011 removed the 100%-funding requirement, and thus allows for the immediate use of the funds for health insurance costs of the system.
-The system used \$1.1 million from the reserve to pay health insurance costs for fiscal year ending September 30, 2018.
+The system added \$1.6 million to the reserve after paying health insurance costs for fiscal year ending September 30, 2020.